-When so much around us is changing so fast, it becomes more important than ever to maintain our morale, be clear about what matters (and what doesn’t), build strong relationships with the people on our team, and become more able to spot the opportunities in a situation.
+When so much around us is changing so fast, it becomes more important than ever to stay focused on what matters most, maintain our morale, become better at spotting the opportunities in a situation, and build strong relationships with the people on our team.

 In this short video Tom Peters explains why, after more than 30 years as a leading management guru, saying “Thank you” is still his “number one top tip” for getting things done: